gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

     | The `side_string` option determines the position of the widget within its parent container.
     | It can take values like `left`, `right`, `top`, or `bottom`.
     | e.g. widget.pack(side="left")
+    | The `side` option specifies which side of the parent widget the child widget should be packed against.
+    | Packing on the left creates a vertical strip along the left edge of the window.

 | Example: To create four buttons positioned on different sides of a frame: